 We have to obtain evidence of how management and those charged with governance are discharging their responsibilities if we are to properly discharge our responsibilities under ISA240.
-We are therefore making requests from both management and the Audit Committee:
+We are therefore making requests from both management and those charged with governance:

 Enquiries of management

 Question Response

 What is management's assessment of the risk that the financial statements may be materially misstated due to fraud and what are the principle reasons?
-It is management's opinion that the risk of material misstatement of the financial statements due to fraud are low due to the checks and controls that are in place.
+It is Management's opinion that the risk of material misstatement of the financial statements due to fraud are low due to the checks and controls that are in place.

 The Authority has an adequate and effective control environment in operation.
 There are clear Governance arrangements with defined Management responsibilities and Committee Structures in place.
 Risk Management and the Control Framework are sound and operated consistently.
-The Authority has an established Constitution, has developed Policies and approved Financial Procedure Rules that provide advice and
+The Authority has an established Constitution, has developed Policies and approved Financial Procedure Rules that provide advice and guidance to all staff and members

-guidance to all staff and members The Authority has an Internal Audit team with responsibility for providing ongoing fraud detection and prevention service covers all areas with the exception of "Benefit Fraud", which is a specialist Unit in the Revenues Unit of the Financial Services Division dealing with all Benefit Fraud.
-The Authority's Anti Fraud and Anti Corruption Strategy 2011/2015 was approved by Audit Committee in 30 th September 2011 and is available on the Authority's Intranet.
+The Authority has an Internal Audit team with responsibility for providing an ongoing fraud detection and prevention service covers all areas with the exception of "Benefit Fraud", which is a specialist Unit in the Revenues Unit of the Financial Services Division dealing with all Benefit Fraud.

+The Authority's Anti Fraud and Anti Corruption Strategy 2011/2015 was approved by Audit Committee in 30th September 2011 and is available on the Authority's Intranet.
 Internal Audit aims to provide a pro-active approach to fraud and staff are mindful of the potential for fraud in relation to all systems under review.
 All Internal Audit staff have received Fraud awareness training.

 The Authority participates in the "National Fraud Initiative", where data on Payroll, Creditors, Housing Benefit, Pensions, Insurance Claims, Blue Badges and VAT issues are matched nationally to identify potential individual frauds.
-The exercise reviewing data nationally across Local Authorities and other Public Sector Organisations was undertaken during 2013/14 and 2015/2016 and the data is currently being reviewed.- Undoubtedly one of the most effective methods of preventing or minimising fraud is through ensuring robust systems are in operation, which reduce the opportunity for individuals to defraud the Authority.
+The exercise reviewing data nationally across Local Authorities and other Public Sector Organisations was undertaken during 2013/14 and 2015/2016.
+Work will be completed for 2015/2016 matches.
+Undoubtedly one of the most effective methods of preventing or minimising fraud is through ensuring robust systems are in operation, which reduce the opportunity for individuals to defraud the Authority.
 Internal Audit plan their work using risk assessment principles and taking into account changes in services.
 The adoption of a three year rolling programme provides assurance of the adequacy of audit coverage and allows the flexibility to deal with changes to systems within the Authority.
 Internal Audit continues to provide training to a range of staff.
 Fraud awareness is a key area covered as part of the training.
-2) How can management assure the Audit Committee that it has not been inappropriately influenced by external pressures?
+2) How can management assure those charged with governance that it has not been inappropriately influenced by external pressures?
 There are clear Governance arrangements with defined Management responsibilities and Committee Structures in place.
 Risk Management and the Control Framework are sound and operated consistently.
-The Authority has an established Constitution, has developed Policies and approved Financial Procedure Rules that provide advice and guidance to all staff and members 3) Are management aware of any organisational pressure to meet revenue and capital budgets or other financial constraints?
-Public spending in Wales has seen unprecedented reductions in government settlements that have obviously made the budget process extremely difficult.
-It is a key requirement of the Section 151 Officer to put forward a balanced budget for
+The Authority has an established Constitution, has developed Policies and approved Financial Procedure Rules that provide advice and guidance to all staff and members